Ultralight Backpacking Tent

 Updated for 2020 with multiple new features—including two awning-style doors, better buckles, and abundant interior pockets—the Copper Spur HV UL2 remains one of the lightest and best choices for backpackers seeking a freestanding, ultralight tent that doesn’t compromise on sturdiness or livability.
 And with the new features, Big Agnes even knocked an ounce of its weight.

-BUY IT NOW You can support my work on this blog by clicking any of these links to purchase a Big Agnes Copper Spur HV UL2 at Moosejaw.com, or other versions of the Copper Spur HV UL series at Backcountry.com.
+BUY IT NOW You can support my work on this blog by clicking either of these links to purchase a Big Agnes Copper Spur HV UL2 at Moosejaw.com, or various versions of the Copper Spur HV UL series at Backcountry.com.

 Was this review helpful?
 If so, would you like to support my work by clicking here to leave a tip for The Big Outside?Thank you.